mohiwalla/dtquick/README.md

 <script src="https://cdn.jsdelivr.net/gh/mohiwalla/dtquick@mohiwalla/index.js" async defer></script>
 ```

-or if you have [Git](https://git-scm.com/downloads) installed on you machine, clone this repository using the following command.
+or if you have [Git](https://git-scm.com/downloads) installed on you machine, clone this repository using the following command:

 ```bash